Gulf Playhouse

-Gulf Playhouse, also known as Gulf Playhouse: 1st Person and First Person Playhouse, is an American anthology series that aired on Friday nights from 1952 to 1953 on NBC.
+Gulf Playhouse, also known as Gulf Playhouse: 1st Person and First Person Playhouse is an American anthology series that aired on Friday nights from 1952 to 1953 on NBC.
 Originally a standard live dramatic anthology series, it was later redeveloped as a summer replacement series whose anthology stories were now told as seen through the "eye" of the camera.
 The actors in each episode would talk to the camera as if it were a person, animal or object.

 Gulf Playhouse debuted on October 3, 1952, replacing We the People.
 It initially ran on NBC opposite My Friend Irma.
-When it was cancelled, Gulf replaced it with The Life of Riley.
+When it was canceled, Gulf replaced it with The Life of Riley.
 The revised version, Gulf Playhouse: 1st Person, was the summer replacement for Riley in 1953.